Linear Dynamic Analysis using Shear Deformable Frame Element

 are nodal variables.

-The strain-displacement matrix relating field variable and the nodal variable can be written as
+The strain-displacement matrix relating the field variable and the nodal variable can be written as

-Replace the field variables with their discretized version into (2.4) and we can write the element-level equilibrium equation in matrix form, i.e.
+Replace the field variables with their discretized version in (2.4), and we can write the element-level equilibrium equation in matrix form, i.e.

 where